Location: Virtual Classroom, CA

 - Molitor-Gennrich, Dawn

-READ through all the information listed below before selecting the "Register Now" button for details on timing, materials, required equipment, education credit (including virtual and out-of-state), etc.
+READ through all the information listed below before selecting the "Register Now" button for details on timing, required equipment, virtual and out-of-state CE approvals, etc.

 To view additional offerings sponsored by the Northern California Chapter

 Copy the link below into your browser - https://www.norcal-ai.org/education-events.php?view=looking-ahead